Towards Overcoming the Undercutting Problem: System Evaluation

 \section{System Evaluation}

-In this section, we evaluate the profitability of undercutting using Bitcoin and Monero's real-world data.
-Bitcoin is a typical example of congested blockchains, and Monero is an example of a more available one.
-The simulation codes and a sample data set have been made open source\footnote{https://github.com/haas256/UndercuttingProject}.
-In the analytical analysis (previous section), we let the undercutter be aware of future transaction flows in and out of the mempool.
+In this section, we evaluate the profitability of undercutting using data obtained from Bitcoin and Monero, along with artificial transactions generated from normal distributions.
+Bitcoin is a typical example of congested blockchains, and Monero is a more available one.
+The simulation codes and a sample data set have been made open source~\cite{codesrc}.
+In the previous analysis, we let the undercutter be aware of future transaction flows in and out of the mempool.
 In reality, there is more uncertainty involved.
-We seek to explore the profitability of undercutting using real-word transaction flows that can fall out of the undercutter's hands.
-Another key difference is that miners are considered as different players regardless of their types in experiments.
-It is possible in this discrete case, one rational miner stays on its current chain, but other rational miners join a fork.
+Another difference is that now mining powers are discrete, and we model each miner individually.